cellgeni/docs/docs/source/imaging.rst

     Use the email ``omero-help [at] sanger.ac.uk`` or the slack channel ``#usergroup_omero`` to get support.

 The `Sanger Imaging Platform <https://omero.sanger.ac.uk>`_ uses the OMERO software for the analysis of microscope imaging data.
-Storing data in OMERO is a procedure Cellular Genetics Informatics provide.
+Storing data in OMERO is a procedure Cellular Genomics Informatics provide.

 Please watch the following 10min video from the `The Jackson Laboratory <https://www.jax.org/>`_ to learn the basics of browsing and annotating images using OMERO: